 16. Process Mining Tool: UiPath Process Mining

 UiPath Process Mining (formerly ProcessGold) started in 2005 as a spin-off from Eindhoven University of Technology (TU/e).
 The company has grown into one of the leading providers and was acquired by UiPath in 2019, combining expertise in BPM and RPA into one solution.
 UiPath offers a highly customizable platform with its proprietary, patent-pending TRACY algorithm for rapid process graph visualization.
 TRACY algorithm is designed to simplify process graphs and the associated visual experience.
 This includes subtle but powerful features such as maintaining continuity of the graph design when adding or removing new data or changing the selection of filtered data.
 TRACY says it is significantly faster than the traditional DOT layout algorithm, which is particularly suited to large data sets.
 UiPath Process Mining offers a wide range of configuration options.
 Dashboards and worksheets can be fully customized, including native Python and R integration, to drive machine learning applications and proactive process insights.
 In addition, an integrated ETL framework enables overall data transformation, including key enterprise features such as role-level filtering and anonymization of sensitive data.

-Which vendor and solution is best cannot be answered so simply, as the organization's specific circumstances and requirements are the authoritative basis for the decision In addition to the usual best practices for technical procurement, features and integrations are the two areas where special attention is required when selecting the right process mining software.
+Which Process Automation tools, vendors and solutions are best cannot be answered so simply, as the organization's specific circumstances and requirements are the authoritative basis for the decision In addition to the usual best practices for technical procurement, features and integrations are the two areas where special attention is required when selecting the right process mining software.

-Thanks to Daniel Viner and www.processmining-software.com for the summary of the best tools for process mining!
+Thanks to Daniel Viner and www.processmining-software.com for the summary of the best process mining tools!